Key Takeaways

 nginx

---log-opt max-file=3: Limits the number of log files to a maximum of 3.
-If it exceeds 3, the oldest file will be deleted first.
+--log-opt max-size=10m: Limits the maximum size of a single log file to 10MB.--log-opt max-file=3: Limits the maximum number of log files to 3.
+If the number exceeds 3, the oldest file is deleted.

 services: